dschlenk/opennms-cookbook/README.md

 ### Upgrades

-Starting with version 2.0.0 there is now experimental support for handling upgrades automatically.
-Use at your own risk.
+Starting with version 2.0.0 there is now support for handling upgrades automatically.
 It is disabled by default.
 To enable, set `node['opennms']['upgrade']` to true.
 If this sounds like something you want to do, review the `upgrade` recipe and library.
 It roughly translates to:

 * New RPM is installed.
 * Are there any files named `*.rpmnew` in `$ONMS_HOME`?
 If so, overwrite the existing files with them.